Aisle5Oakland/aisle5oakland.github.io/_beermenu/83-MotherEarthCaliCreamin.md

  - is_sour: " "
 long_desc: "This vanilla cream ale has a malty backbone thanks to some flaked corn and honey malt.
 Just a hint of vanilla adds depth to the flavor and makes this beer a medium bodied cult classic.
 It’s sure to woo the ladies, but also flavorful enough to satisfy the dudes.
 You’ll swear you were drinking a cream soda."
 ---

-This is a description for Mother Earth Cali Creamin'